Symmetric periodic Reeb orbits on the sphere: Proof of Theorem

-\begin{proof} As mentioned in Section \ref{sec:SH}, $\HC^\ast (M)$ can be described as the cohomology of a complex $\CC^\ast (\alpha)$ generated by good closed Reeb orbits, for some non-degenerate contact form $\alpha$, graded by the Conley-Zehnder index.
+\begin{proof} As mentioned in Section \ref{sec:SH}, $\HC_\ast (M)$ can be described as the homology of a complex $\CC_\ast (\alpha)$ generated by good closed Reeb orbits, for some non-degenerate contact form $\alpha$, graded by the Conley-Zehnder index.
 For lens spaces, which are very special toric contact manifolds, we can use toric contact geometry to explicitly write down non-degenerate toric Reeb vector fields with finitely many simple closed Reeb orbits and explicitly compute the Conley-Zehnder indices of all of them and of all of their iterates.
-For lens spaces with zero first Chern class, i.e. Gorenstein contact lens spaces, this has been done with all details in Section 5 of \cite{AMM-MRL} with the following outcome: \begin{itemize} \item With an appropriate choice of toric contact form $\alpha$ and up to an arbitrarily large degree, $\CC^\ast (M)$ is generated by a single good simple closed Reeb orbit $\gamma$ and its iterates. \item $\gamma$ is a generator of the fundamental group $\pi_1 (M)$ and
+For lens spaces with zero first Chern class, i.e. Gorenstein contact lens spaces, this has been done with all details in Section 5 of \cite{AMM-MRL} with the following outcome: \begin{itemize} \item With an appropriate choice of toric contact form $\alpha$ and up to an arbitrarily large degree, $\CC_\ast (M)$ is generated by a single good simple closed Reeb orbit $\gamma$ and its iterates. \item $\gamma$ is a generator of the fundamental group $\pi_1 (M)$ and

-\item It immediately follows that the differential of the complex $\CC^\ast (\alpha)$ is zero and $\HC^\ast_a (M)$ satisfies the result stated in this proposition for any free homotopy class $a$. \end{itemize} Using the Conley-Zehnder index formula obtained in Section 4 of~\cite{AMM-Q} and valid in the context of $\Q$-Gorenstein toric contact manifolds, i.e. toric contact manifolds with torsion first Chern class, the same approach can be adapted to general lens spaces as we will now explain.
+\item It follows that $\HC_\ast^a (M)$ satisfies the result stated in this proposition for any free homotopy class $a$. \end{itemize} Using the Conley-Zehnder index formula obtained in Section 4 of~\cite{AMM-Q} and valid in the context of $\Q$-Gorenstein toric contact manifolds, i.e. toric contact manifolds with torsion first Chern class, the same approach can be adapted to general lens spaces as we will now explain.

 Let $M = L^{2n+1}_p (\ell_0, \ldots, \ell_n)$ be an arbitrary lens space and assume, without any loss of generality, that $\ell_n = 1$.
 As a toric contact manifold, $M$ is determined by a moment cone $C\subset\R^{n+1}$ whose facets have defining normals of the form